 Certain reclassifications of prior year's amounts have been made to conform to the current year presentation.
-In conforming to the current year's presentation, the Company identified and corrected an immaterial amount in its statement of cash flows for the three months ended March 31, 2017.
+In conforming to the current year's presentation, the Company identified and corrected an amount in its statement of cash flows for the nine months ended September 30, 2017.
 The correction reduced Capital Expenditures within Net Cash Used in Investing Activities with a corresponding decrease to Accounts Payable and Accrued Expenses within Net Cash Used in Operating Activities.
 The amount is presented as Non-cash Accrued Capital Expenditures and had no impact in the Company's Balance Sheet, Income Statement or Net Change in Cash and Cash Equivalents in the Statement of Cash Flows.

-In order to make this report easier to read, we refer throughout to (i) our Condensed Consolidated Balance Sheets as our "Balance Sheets," (ii) our Condensed Consolidated Statements of Operations as our "Income Statements," and (iii) our Condensed Consolidated Statements of Cash Flows as our "Cash Flows."
+Throughout this report we refer to (i) our Condensed Consolidated Balance Sheets as our "Balance Sheets," (ii) our Condensed Consolidated Statements of Operations as our "Income Statements," and (iii) our Condensed Consolidated Statements of Cash Flows as our "Cash Flows."